BenMakesGames/PlayPlayMini/BenMakesGames.PlayPlayMini.NAudio/README.md

 Refer to the reference, below, for a list of available methods.

-## `NAudioMusicPlayer` Method Reference
+## `INAudioMusicPlayer` Method Reference

-Note: negative fade-in and fade-out times are treated as 0.
+**Hey, Listen!** Negative fade-in and fade-out times are treated as 0.

-### `NAudioMusicPlayer PlaySong(string name, int fadeInMilliseconds = 0)`
+### `INAudioMusicPlayer PlaySong(string name, int fadeInMilliseconds = 0)`

 Starts playing the specific song, fading it in over the specified number of milliseconds.

 Songs which are already playing will not be stopped!
 You must explicitly stop them using `StopAllSongs` or `StopSong` (below).

-If the song is already playing, it will not be played again (you cannot play two copies of the song playing at the same time).
+If the song is already playing, it will not be played again (you cannot currently play two copies of the same song at the same time).
 If the song is fading in, its fade-in time will not be changed.

-### `NAudioMusicPlayer StopAllSongs(int fadeOutMilliseconds = 0)`
+### `INAudioMusicPlayer StopAllSongs(int fadeOutMilliseconds = 0)`

 Stops all songs, fading them out over the specified number of milliseconds.